devg0804/MIST4610-Project2/README.md

  - Having COUNT(*) > 3
  - ORDERBYCOUNT(*);

+Justification: Management can use this data to make casting decisions.
+For example, if a studio wants to make an action movie and is looking for someone to play the main character, they can compare how many action movies Actor A (ex.
+3) and Actor B (ex.
+2) have performed in.
+If they want somene with more experience, they might hire Actor A. However, if they want someone with less experience who is more likely to be cheaper, they might hire Actor B.

 15. Identify customers who have reviewed movies but not TV shows

 - select Customer.idcustomer, name, count(distinct Movie_Review.idmovie) as `Movies reviewed`, count(distinct TV_Show_Review.idShow) as `Shows reviewed` from Customer